 |Home page||Bellringing||Talks & lectures||Fell walking||Settle - Carlisle||Metal sculpture||Brickwork||Journeys||Ergonomics||The rest||Site map|

 Wokingham has grown rapidly during the last 40 years.
 In the 1980s, it was the fastest growing town in Europe – an accolade we could have done without!
-Having developed too fast, one might hope for a period of consolidation, but that is not what the Council has in mind.
+Having developed too fast, one might have hoped for a period of consolidation, but that is not what the Council has in mind.
 The opening words of the Core Strategy vision are: "By 2026, this Core Strategy will deliver the development necessary to sustain the area's economic growth ...".
 Wokingham is already one of the more prosperous places to live.
 We aren't going to get any richer. – tere are just going to be more people, crowded together so that their collective wealth will add up to the Council's desire for 'growth'.
 The developers love it of course, and already having a field day at Wokingham's expense.

 Development is like an addictive drug.
-Once you get hooked, you can't stop.
-You always hope that the next fix will make things better, but it never does.
+When you get hooked you can't stop.
+You keep hoping that the next fix will make things better but it never does.
 There might be a temporary relief, but then things get worse again.
 The only way to solve the problem of over-development is to kick the habit.
 It may be slow and painful, but at least you do less damage along the way.

-The idea is simple.
+It's a simple idea.
 Wokingham is crowded, so build a bypass to take the traffic round it instead.
 But unfortunately it is too simple.
 That was the idea behind Wokingham's first bypass, the A329M, 30 years ago.
-But traffic always grows to fill the new capacity, especially if the road is bought at the cost of more houses with more cars, which will generate even more traffic.
+But traffic always grows to fill the new capacity, especially if the road is bought at the cost of more houses with more cars, which generate even more traffic.
 A lot of that traffic will come into the town, offsetting any benefit of some existing traffic going round the town.
 You can't 'build our way out of' the problems caused by previous over development.